Mette-Marit, Crown Princess of Norway

-A Norwegian commoner and single mother with a disadvantaged past, she was a controversial figure at the time of her engagement to Haakon in 2000.
-She became Crown Princess of Norway upon her marriage in 2001.
-The couple have two children, Ingrid Alexandra and Sverre Magnus, who are second and third in line to the Norwegian throne respectively.
+Mette-Marit, Crown Princess of Norway (born Mette-Marit Tjessem Høiby, [ˌmɛtːəˈmɑ̀ːrɪt ˈçɛ̀sːəm ˈhœ̀ʏbʏ], on 19 August 1973) is a member of the Norwegian royal family.
+She has been married to Crown Prince Haakon, the heir apparent to the Norwegian throne, since 2001.
+The couple have two children, Princess Ingrid Alexandra and Prince Sverre Magnus.
+A onetime Norwegian commoner and former single mother, Mette-Marit was a controversial figure at the time of her engagement to Haakon in 2000.
+She became a UNAIDS International Goodwill Ambassador in 2006.

-In October 2018, she was diagnosed with a form of pulmonary fibrosis.
-She is being treated at Oslo University Hospital and has restricted her royal duties.

-Background and education
+Early life, education, and early career

-Mette-Marit Tjessem Høiby was born in Kristiansand in the southern part of Norway, the daughter of Sven O. Høiby, who had been unemployed for some time but who had previously worked as a journalist for a local paper, and Marit Tjessem, a former bank clerk.
+Mette-Marit Tjessem Høiby was born a commoner in Kristiansand in the southern part of Norway.
+She is the daughter of Sven O. Høiby, a former small-scale advertiser and journalist, and Marit Tjessem, a former bank clerk.
+Her father was also a convicted felon who had twice been convicted of violence.
 Her parents divorced, and her father later married professional stripper Renate Barsgård.
-She has a sister and two older brothers, including Per Høiby, chief executive of the PR agency First House.
-Her half-brother, Trond Berntsen, by her mother's 1994 marriage to Rolf Berntsen, died in the 2011 Norway attacks.
-Mette-Marit grew up in Kristiansand, spending many weekends and holidays in the nearby valley of Setesdal and on the coast, where she learned to sail.
-During her youth, she was active in the local Slettheia youth club, where she was also an activity leader.
-As a teenager, she played volleyball, qualifying as a referee and coach.
+She has a sister and two older brothers, including Per Høiby.
+Trond Berntsen, her step-brother by her mother's 1994 marriage to Rolf Berntsen, died in the 2011 Norway attacks.
+Most of her ancestors were cotters and small farmers.

 After starting at Oddernes upper secondary school in Kristiansand, Mette-Marit spent six months at Wangaratta High School located in North East Victoria in Australia as an exchange student with the exchange organisation, Youth For Understanding.
 Later, she attended Kristiansand Cathedral School, where she passed her final examinations in 1994.
 She then spent several months working for the Norwegian-British Chamber of Commerce at Norway House in Cockspur Street, London.
-When her assignment in London ended, Mette-Marit relocated to Norway.

-By her own admission, Mette-Marit experienced a rebellious phase before she met Crown Prince Haakon Magnus.
-As a part-time student, she took six years, longer than usual, to complete her high school education before going on to take preparatory college courses at Agder College.
-She then worked on and off as a waitress at the restaurant Café Engebret in Oslo.
+As a part-time student, Mette-Marit took six years--longer than usual--to complete her high school education.
+She went on to take preparatory college courses at Agder College and worked on and off as a waitress at the restaurant Café Engebret in Oslo.

+Mette-Marit has taken several university-level courses.
+During 2002 and 2003, the Crown Princess attended lectures in development studies at the School of Oriental and African Studies at the University of London.
+In 2012, she obtained a master's degree in executive management.